oxygenxml/oxygen-git-client-addon/README.md

 ## Git Branch Manager

-To show all the local and remote branches, invoke the **Show Branch Manager** action from the toolbar of the Git Staging panel (look for the branches icon), or go to the **Window menu > Show view > Git Branch Manager**.
+To show all the local and remote branches, invoke the **Show Git Branch Manager** action from the toolbar of the Git Staging panel (look for the branches icon), or go to the **Window menu > Show view > Git Branch Manager**.
 By default the Git Branch Manager will be presented to the right of the editing area.

 The Git Branch Manager side-view presents all the branches as a tree.
 The tree can be filtered by typing in the text field at the top of the panel or reloaded by using the **Refresh** action.